-Future exploration programs completed by Askari will also involve confirmatory drilling (diamond and reverse circulation) as well as rock chip sampling, trenching and mapping designed to validate historic results to enable compliance with the latest framework for reporting of exploration results, including full analytical information.
+Future exploration programs completed by Askari will involve, amongst other activities, confirmatory drilling (diamond and reverse circulation) as well as geophysical surveys, geochemical sampling, rock chip sampling, trenching and geological mapping designed to validate historic results to enable compliance with the latest framework for reporting of exploration results, including full disclosure of any analytical information.

 The geology of the Nejo Gold Project is well understood, and a substantial database has been developed.
-The Competent Person has no reason to consider that the historical results cannot be relied upon.
+The Competent Person has no reason to consider that the historical results cannot be relied upon subject to the uncertainties associated with historical reporting.
 This information is considered to be reliable and continues to be current.

-No additional information, recent estimates or relevant data has been reported or is available to the Company which would create uncertainty over the reliability of the existing exploration results.
+No additional information, recent estimates or relevant data has been reported or is available to the Company, which would create uncertainty over the reliability of the existing exploration results.